aswathyMRamesh/sd-lora-gibili_market/README.md

 Finetune both the UNet and the text encoder with LoRA so that the prompt: "a busy market, in <sks> style" produces Ghibli-like images.

-Submit runnable code (with clear instructions on how to run the scripts) and the resulting LoRA weights.

 3 · IMPLEMENTATION REQUIREMENTS
 Libraries: diffusers, peft, PyTorch 2+, safetensors